-The draft rule has the effect of requiring AEMO to assess whether each registration of a market participant meets the factors set out in section 3.1.2.
+The final rule has the effect of requiring AEMO to assess whether each registration of a market participant meets the factors set out in section 3.1.2.
 This allows for the possibility of partial suspension but, in practice, AEMO would need to satisfy itself that:

-- the external administrator appointed to the market participant has requested or consented to the non-suspension decision and has undertaken that the defaulting market participant will meet its relevant liabilities under the NER, including any amounts it becomes liable for as a result of the suspension of other registrations in the same corporate group; - the market registration is likely to comply with the NER; and - for a market generator, market small generator aggregator or market network service provider, any implications for reliability of the suspension.
+- the external administrator appointed to the market participant has requested or consented to the non-suspension decision and has undertaken that the defaulting market participant will meet its relevant liabilities under the NER, including any amounts it becomes liable for as a result of the suspension of other registrations in the same corporate group; - the market registration is likely to comply with the NER; - for a market generator, market small generator aggregator or market network service provider, any implications for reliability of the suspension; and - for market participants other than those referred to above, the potential impact of the suspension on the reliability of the power system, where AEMO considers this matter to be relevant.